RocketPuppy/Retrograde/RULES.md

 Every time a spacecraft is destroyed it is turned over and becomes debris in the same orbital the spacecraft was in before it was destroyed.
 Spacecraft in an orbital with debris have one fewer maximum delta-vee for each debris card in the orbital with them.
-If a spacecraft has 0 or fewer maximum delta-vee in an orbital with debris it is destroyed.
+At the end of the turn, if a spacecraft has 0 or fewer delta-vee in an orbital with debris it is destroyed.